jlincolndennis/interview-questions/02-html_questions.md

 What is HTML?
->_
+> Hyper Text Markup Language
+>
+> A standardized system for annotating text files to create webpages and web applications.
+Browsers parse HTML and use it to create the DOM and render the webpage for the user.
+HTML provides structure and formatting for the content of a webpage.

 What is the difference between HTML elements and tags?
->_
+> An HTML document contains tags, such as `<p></p>` which are used to render elements.
+Generally, elements begin at a opening tag (ie `<p>`), and end at a corresponding closing tag (`</p>`).

 What is “Semantic HTML?”
->_
+> The use of specific HTML tags and patterns to communicate then context and meaning of a web document, in addition to its format and styling.
+Semantic HTML is particularly useful in providing context for accessibility software that assists handicapped or disables users.

 What does DOCTYPE mean?
->_
+> The DOCTYPE declaration tells the browser (or other browsing agent) what kind of document the web file is.
+This ensures that the browser correctly parses the HTML and renders the page as intended by the developer.

+What is the DOM?
+> Document Object Model.
+Tree representation of all HTML elements on a webpage that creates the structure of a webpage, and what HTML gets parsed into.

+Describe event bubbling.
+> After an event is triggered on a specific element, it travels up the DOM and alerts parent elements in nesting order.
+>
+> Event delegation allows you to avoid adding event listeners to specific nodes;  instead, the event listener is added to one parent.

 Explain and contrast the usage of `event.preventDefault()` and `event.stopPropagation()`.
 Provide an example.
->_
+> `preventDefault()` stops an event from executing its default behavior when triggered, for example, a link from triggering a state change. `stopPropagation()` stops an event from "bubbling" up the DOM, where it might trigger other events or default behaviors.

 What are data-attributes and why are they useful?
->Data attributes are part of HTML5 that let you place information on a DOM object so that you can easily recall it later in your code, or with some other DOM interaction.
+> Data attributes are part of HTML5 that let you place information on a DOM object so that you can easily recall it later in your code, or with some other DOM interaction.

->For example if you want to store an ID with something but don't want it to appear visible on the page.
+> For example if you want to store an ID for a specific `div` but don't want it to appear visible on the page.
 Before HTML5, you had to store data in class or rel attributes, which sometimes caused problems.

 What is minification?
->_
+> The act of removing all unnecessary characters in a code file (whitespace, comments, etc.), while not changing its functionality.
+JavaScript is typically minified when served to decrease the amount of data that needs to be sent and received over network connections.

 What's the difference between one-way and two-way binding?
 > Two-way binding is when a UI input is bound to a model, and they are allowed to update each other directly.
 One-way binding, the model tells the input what to display (single source of truth) and is updated via events.

-What does CSS Stand for and what does its name mean?
->Cascading Style Sheets.
-Refers to the inheritance of style rules from parent elements.

-How is CSS Specificity calculated?
->Common answer: A running point total is tallied by from CSS selectors for a given rule.
-Different selectors are worth different amounts of points.
-Inline styles are 1000, IDs are 100, classes/attributes are 10, elements and pseudoselectors are 1

->True answer: It's implemented differently in different browsers.
-You're never supposed to be able to brute-force override a higher specificity, but you can in some browsers.

-What is z-index in CSS?
->It's the z axis in a 3 dimensional system.
-Objects with a greater z index will appear to sit above of those with a lower z index.

-Name 3 color systems in CSS
->RGBA, Hexadecimal, Keyword

-Name 4 different media queries in CSS
->Device height, device aspect ratio, device width, orientation

-What's the difference between a CSS "attribute" and a "property"?
->_

 Explain the same-origin policy with regards to JavaScript.
->_

-Explain what a single page app is and how to make one SEO-friendly.
->_
+> For security reasons, browsers restrict cross-origin HTTP requests initiated from within scripts.
+CORS allows servers to describe the set of origins that are permitted to read information using a web browser.
+Scripts from different origins can execute malicious code that attempt to access or modify DOM elements on the target origin page.

-What does a doctype do?
+What is a Single Page Application?
->_
+> A single page app is a web application that requires only one call the server to download enough data to render all the different views needed for the app.
+When a user initiates a state change, rather than submitting a new HTTP request, the new state is programmatically rendered on the client side.

 What's the difference between standards mode and quirks mode?
 >_